mariah-smith25/TralaDebugExample-React/README.md

 # Trala Debug Example

-A bunch of branches are waiting to be committed to this project, but each has had a serious bug found in it.
-Please select a bug from the list of bug reports below, switch to its indicated branch, and fix it (with a thought to preventing regressions via tests).
+Our internal MVP launch was a success.
+We got buy-in from the sales team to move forward with our proposed rollout schedule.
+During their testing they made note of a few bugs and enhancements we'll need to make before our final release to production.

-## Bug Reports
+## Bug Reports/ Requested Enhancements

 ### Recursive Homepage Loading
-Branch: recursive-loading-homepage
-The app now recursively queries the full sales force database, making it impossible to load the homepage anymore.
+The app now recursively queries the full sales force database, completely overloading the network.

 ---

 ### Can’t Delete Contacts
-Branch: delete-contacts-broken
 The backend engineer forgot to communicate that the backend now implements “soft” deletions.
-The current API doc fails to reflect this.
+The current API doc lacks this detail.

 ---

-### Broken Birthday Editing
+### Degraded Birthday Operations
-Branch: put-birthday-broken
-A recent API update no longer allows us to add or edit customer birthdays.
-We also need to prevent users from entering future birthdays.

----

-### Slow Address Searching
-Branch: slow-address-searching
-The searching functionality takes entirely too much time on production data (3s).
-Our required KPI for release is <1s.
-We should probably refactor if we have time.
-We’ve only been testing against staging.

----

-### Inconsistent Customer Highlighting
-Branch: inconsistent-birthday-highlighting
-Our app is supposed to highlight customers with birthday’s within the next month.
+Our app is also supposed to highlight customers with birthdays in the current month.
 Users are reporting that other customers are randomly being highlighted as well.
-The developers swear they tested for this.
+Some also noticed issues updating birthdays.
+A recent API change may be to blame.

 ---

-### Edits not Reset on Cancel
-Branch: edits-not-reset-on-cancel
-Our testers reported the following regression bug:
-Tap on a name to edit it.
-Make a change to any contact detail.
-Tap “Cancel” to cancel — do not tap “Save”
-Note that the canceled changes have been synced to the backend and appear on the homepage?
-We thought we tested this.
-Consider looking through the commit history to figure out what changes we made recently.
+### Birthday Breakdown Visual Enhancement
+Our team wants to drive up Trala satisfaction numbers by sending out birthday gifts.
+We missed in the spec a feature request to add a visual component that breaks down birthdays by month.
+This will help with budget forecasting for the birthday gift campaign.

 ---

-### Poor Scrolling Performance
-Branch: poor-scroll-performance
-Testers are complaining of stuttering and poor performance when scrolling through the address list using production data.
-What can we do to improve our scroll performance?
+### Slow Llama Searching
+The searching functionality is case sensitive and only filters by first name.
+It should filter by email and full name.
+In general searching takes entirely too much time on production data (3s).
+Our required KPI for the next release is <1s.
+We should probably refactor, we’ve only been testing against staging.

 ---

-### Error page missing error messages
-Branch: missing-error-messages
-The MVP of our app only has a basic error icon.
-We were supposed to add dynamic error messages to the error page.
-What error messaging improvements would you give the backend team?